rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 ### Command dispatching

-RunDeck supports a notion called *command dispatching* wherein a user specifies dispatch critera along with an action (called a command) and this specification is used to perform a distributed execution.
+RunDeck supports a notion called *command dispatching* wherein a user specifies dispatch criteria along with an action (called a command) and this specification is used to perform a distributed execution.

 The *command dispatcher* is an internal mechanism that looks up